Information for ESRC award holders

 Disabled Students' Allowance

-If you suffer from a health condition which affects your ability to work at a normal pace throughout your research, please contact the Financial Support Office and the LSE Disability and Well-being Service as you may be eligible for additional funding.
+If you have a condition which affects your ability to work at a normal pace throughout your research, please contact the Financial Support Office and the LSE Disability and Mental Health Service as you may be eligible for additional funding.

 Collaboration

-The ESRC expects at least 30% of DTP students to be involved in collaboration during their programme.
+The DTP1 grant has a requirement for at least 30% of LSE ESRC DTP students to be involved in collaboration during their programme.
 This can include internships, placements and longer term collaborations with public, private or third sector organisations in order to collect data or develop new skills and insights.

 The ESRC is not prescriptive about the type of collaboration, but the general principles are that: